dandxy89/kratos/README.md

 Measurements:

-##### Stokes Gained

-    Off-the-tee + approach-the-green + around-the-green + putting = strokes gained: total
+*   Stokes Gained = Off-the-tee + approach-the-green + around-the-green + putting

-##### Strokes Gained: Off-the-Tee

-    Strokes gained: off-the-tee measures player performance off the tee on all par-4s and par-5s.
+*   Strokes gained - off-the-tee: measures player performance off the tee on all par-4s and par-5s.

-##### Strokes Gained: Approach-the-Green

-    Strokes gained: approach-the-green measures player performance on approach shots.
+*   Strokes gained - approach-the-green: measures player performance on approach shots.
 Approach shots include all shots that are not from the tee on par-4 and par-5 holes and are not included in strokes gained: around-the-green and strokes gained: putting.
 Approach shots include tee shots on par-3s.

-##### Strokes Gained: Around-the-Green

-    Strokes gained: around-the-green measures player performance on any shot within 30 yards of the edge of the green.
+*   Strokes gained - around-the-green: measures player performance on any shot within 30 yards of the edge of the green.
 This statistic does not include any shots taken on the putting green.

-#### Strokes Gained: Putting

-    TODO

-#### Example
+*   Strokes Gained - Putting: how many strokes you gained or lost vs. PGA Tour average for putting

+Worked example:

 | Shot  | Location                                                  | Baseline from location | Next location       | Baseline from next location | Strokes gained               |
 |-------|-----------------------------------------------------------|------------------------|---------------------|-----------------------------|------------------------------|